tugrul512bit/CosmosSimulationWithCuda/README.md

 Algorithm:
 - Mass values of particles are projected onto a lattice of 2048x2048 cells (this Constants::N value can be changed from header)
-- The lattice is sent to two convolution operations.
+- The lattice is sent to convolution operation.
 - - FFT for infinite ranged forces (filter weights = 1 / r)
 - - deconvolution of mass-scatter kernel for short-ranged forces (to undo self-pull)
-- Each convolution has weights close to center to have zero value to avoid particles pulling themselves
 - Then both results are summed elementwise to have a total potential
 - Gradient of the potential is sampled by each particle and used as force acting on them
 - Euler integration is used for velocity and position updates (when other parts are optimized for higher accuracy, this will become Verlet Integration)